 The model was built initially to test the impacts of proposed changes to the Bay and its surrounding waterways.
 But the Army Corps of Engineers has now moved on to faster simulations using computers and such.
 This leaves the Bay Model available for visitors to ponder nature’s incredible power.

 There are more than 400 houseboats of various shapes, sizes, and values along the north end of town.
 Well, technically, some of these are outside the Sausalito city limits.
 Still, the houseboats are generally acknowledged as part of the Sausalito community.

-In the latter part of the 1900s, the area was quite run down.
+The area was quite run down in the latter part of the 1900s.
 There was even talk of removing all the houseboats.
 But eventually, the houseboat community was brought up to code and safety standards.
 Proper power and sewage hookups were installed, and brand-new piers were built.

 New floating homes, some quite large, were constructed.
 Several of the houseboats are architect-designed homes and have been featured in major magazines!

 Let Your Kids Burn Off Some Energy and Expand Their Minds

 Suppose you are looking for things to do in Sausalito that focus on your kids.
 In that case, the Bay Area Discovery Museum offers a space for imaginations to run wild!
 Right at the foot of the Golden Gate Bridge on 7.5 acres of National Parkland in Sausalito, BADM features exhibition spaces and daily programs for children 6 months of age to 10 years.

 One Of My Favorite Things To Do In Sausalito – Eat!